njrizk/njrizk-academic/content/cscc/3_Our Partners.md

 * As part of **CSCC**’s collaboration with the SURE™ Program, CSCC student gives presentations on Computer topics at SURE™ Program events.
 The CSCC also receives referrals of potential clients through the SURE™ Program, many of whom attended past student presentations.

+The **CSCC** works collaboratively with the [Executive Services Corps – Houston](https://execservicecorphouston.org/)(ESCH).ESCH mission is to help nonprofits build capacity – increase effectiveness as well as efficiency –  and through them, improve the quality of life in greater Houston area.

  The **CSCC** works collaboratively with the [Cougar Initiative to Engage](https://uh.edu/provost/university/qep/).
 The CITE mission is to provide opportunities for student learning, discovery, and engagement in a real-world setting.